raspiblitz/raspiblitz-docs/docs/setup/software-setup/3_finalize.md

 You can use this [RaspiBlitz Recovery Sheet (PDF)](https://github.com/rootzoll/raspiblitz/raw/v1.7/home.admin/assets/RaspiBlitzRecoverySheet.pdf) to write those passwords down for safe storage and also use it later on for your Seed Words.

-**_TODO: Not sure about the info boxes.
-They feel like they are too prominent and detract from the actual content_**

 :::info
 The password A,B,C idea is based on the [RaspiBolt Guide Preparations](https://raspibolt.org/guide/raspberry-pi/preparations.html#write-down-your-passwords) - check out for more background.
 :::